At-Home Medication Abortion Care Is…

 How much do abortion pills cost?

 Abortion pills can cost anywhere from $40 to $600.
-Many services accept private insurance and some states permit the use of Medicaid.
+Many services accept private insurance, and some states permit the use of Medicaid.
 Many services also offer discounts to those who can't pay.
-Check with your local provider or preferred online service for more precise explanation of costs.
+Check with your local provider or preferred online service for a more precise explanation of costs.

 How safe are abortion pills?

 Medication abortion is so safe that it could be sold over-the-counter (OTC) without a prescription if not for political considerations.
-Fewer than 4 people out of 1,000 will have serious complications requiring hospitalization, infusion, or surgery.
-To put that into perspective, acetaminophen (Tylenol), is the foremost cause of acute liver failure in the U.S., sometimes accounting for nearly 25% of emergency department visits per year.
+Fewer than 4 out of 1,000 will have severe complications requiring hospitalization, infusion, or surgery.
+To put that into perspective, acetaminophen (Tylenol) is the foremost cause of acute liver failure in the U.S., sometimes accounting for nearly 25% of emergency department visits per year.

-- The legal landscape on this is changing every hour as states implement trigger bans and advocacy organizations ramp up to find workarounds.
+- The legal landscape on this changes daily as states implement trigger bans and advocacy organizations ramp up to find workarounds.